i2bc/ORFmine/docs/orfmap_annotation.md

         Note
     </p>
     <p class="last">
-Notice that the ORFmap annotation has a particular point of view on the genome which is centered on the identification and annotation of a genome's ORFs rather than the annotation of real biological objets (e.g. tRNA, rRNA or lncRNA for example).
+Notice that the ORFtrack annotation has a particular point of view on the genome which is centered on the identification and annotation of a genome's ORFs rather than the annotation of real biological objets (e.g. tRNA, rRNA or lncRNA for example).
-ORFmap looks at the genome with a protein perspective where the ORFs of a genome can be seen as its potential for novel peptides or proteins upon the pervasive translation of their corresponding RNAs.
+ORFtrack looks at the genome with a protein perspective where the ORFs of a genome can be seen as its potential for novel peptides or proteins upon the pervasive translation of their corresponding RNAs.
 </p>